mullaguraharish/BookSpace/README.md

 ★ Open the command prompt and run the command: git clone https://github.com/mullaguraharish/BookSpace.git

-★ Then cd to Project folder and then perform the below actions :
+★ Then cd to "BOOK SPACE" folder and then perform the below actions :

 ★ Next run the command: ```pip install django```